 Tempered vs. Annealed Glasses

-While both tempered and annealed glass are great choices for unbreakable drinking glasses, annealed glass breaks faster than tempered glass.
-When the tempered glass does break, it shatters into many small pieces.
+When tempered glass does break, it shatters into many small pieces.
 However, these aren’t sharp.
 This is why tempered glass is used for safety glass in windows, cars, and things like display cases.
-If you do happen to break your tempered glassware, it’s easy to just sweep up.
+If you do happen to break your tempered glassware, it’s generally not dangerous, you just sweep it up.

-3. Titanium-infused Unbreakable Glasses
+3. Titanium-Infused Unbreakable Glassware

-This is a newer process that combines titanium and glass at the molecular level.
+Several crystal lines are using a newer process that combines titanium and glass at the molecular level.
 The result is a very strong lead-free crystal glass that supports lightweight, thinner-wall designs that are far more durable than plain glass or crystal.
 Many fine stemware and crystal manufacturers are using this method to enter the “unbreakable” glassware market.

 The infusion process creates rugged, break-resistant glassware sets that withstand everyday knocks, bumps, spills, and even drops.
 That means it usually survives being tipped over on tables, shuffled about in the sink, and clanked in the dishwasher — situations where regular stemware and thin-walled crystal stemless wine glasses often meet their demise.

-Other Unbreakable Glassware Options
+Other Break-Resistant Glassware Options

 Silicone-wrapped glassware and portable glass water bottles offer another option if you prefer glass over plastic.
 Lifefactory Drinkware leads the charge with a huge selection of silicone-covered drinking glasses, water bottles, baby products, and kitchen storage containers.